 - Fetch data for your API in single or multiple data sets

-Instead of polling our data for parsed data, you can also leverage our Webhook feature.
+Instead of polling our data for parsed data, you can also leverage our Advanced Webhook feature.
 The advantage of using webhooks is that parsed data gets sent in real-time to your custom script.
 Once a new document is parsed, it then sets off a trigger, eliminating polling activity and providing data to the database.
 This is usually complete within 1 to 3 minutes of document submission.
 From there, your MySQL database table populates immediately, by a timer or based on data volume levels.

 Where to Start?

 Some clients start with one method and build their next iteration to a different method.
 This is a good way to expedite your data capture while leveraging available tools and testing your process.

 These are the different ways to convert a PDF to database records and Docparser can help simplify this process.
 The Docparser team is always here to help you get up and running as quickly as possible.
 Quit re-entering your data!
 Isn’t it time you got some automation into your data intake?